 Ms. Irizarry graduated from Florida State University with a bachelor's degree in criminology.
-In addition to her status as a certified inspector general investigator, she has completed training to become a certified fraud examiner.
+In addition to her status as a certified inspector general investigator, she is also a Certified Fraud Examiner, as awarded by the Association of Certified Fraud Examiners.